dustinpfister/blog_posts/_posts/threejs-vector3-multiply-scalar.md

 ## The multiply scalar methods of the Vector3 class and what to know first

-This is a post on using the multiply scalar method of the [Vector3 class](/2018/04/15/threejs-vector3/) in the javaScript library known as threejs.
 This is not a getting [started type post with threejs](/2018/04/04/threejs-getting-started/), and I also assume that you have at least a little experience with [client side javaScript in general](/2018/11/27/js-getting-started/) also.
-There are many a few other topics beyond the basic of threejs that you should also be aware of at this point, so in this section I will be quickly going over some of them.
+There are a few other topics beyond the basics of threejs that you should also be aware of at this point as well.
+I am not going to be going over all of this from one blog post to the next of course, however I do still like to use these opening sections to write about a few things that you might want to brush up on regardless of skill level or experience that is relevant to the use of the multiply scalar method of the vector3 class in threejs.

 ### Look into what else there is to work worth in the Vector3 class

 I have wrote a post on the [normalize method](/2021/06/14/threejs-vector3-normalize/) of the Vector3 class a while back also which is something that is worth looking into more if you have not done so.
 What this method does is it sets the unit length of a vector to that of one while preserving the direction of the vector.
 From there a method like that of multiply scalar can be used to easily set any desired vector unit length.
 In other words think in terms of a ray starting at an origin and then moving outward into space from there.
 Every point that lays on this ray going outward has the same direction, but the length is what will be different.